 Be a volunteer at Banner Desert Medical Center and Cardon Children's Medical Center

-The first step to learn about becoming a hospital volunteer is to attend a monthly information session.
+The first step to learn about becoming a hospital volunteer is to attend an information session.
 This is how interested individuals will learn about what it takes to become a volunteer.

-Due to the in-depth nature of the application and training process, as well as the costs involved, we require a six-month commitment.
-Volunteers are required to commit to a regular and consistent volunteer schedule.
+Due to the in-depth nature of the application and training process, as well as the costs involved, we require a minimum six-month (100 hour) time commitment.

-If you are interested in attending a monthly information session, please send an email.
+If you are interested in becoming a volunteer, please send an email to our Volunteer Department

 - Ambassador Assistants (Guest Services)